Mohit13333/medicine/README.md

 * npm install

-* Run the server: You can start the backend server using one of the following commands:
+* Run the server: You can start the backend server using one of the following commands:- npm run dev

-* Using npm:

-* npm run dev

 * Or directly with Node.js:- node server.js

 * Verify the server is running: The server will be running on the specified port (e.g., http://localhost:8080 ,or the port specified in the console).

-# Notes:you need .env file setup to run frontend and backend both.
+# Notes:- you need .env file setup to run frontend and backend both.